aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 # Local environment setup

-This page explains what Git, Conda, and Mamba are and how to install them.
-After installing these softwares, the page will show how to test use each one towards running a Jupyter notebook.
+This page explains Git, Conda, and Mamba and how to install them.
+After installing these softwares, the page will show how to use each one towards running a Jupyter notebook.
 Instructions have been inspired from [similar documentation in other domain](https://biapol.github.io/blog/mara_lampert/getting_started_with_miniforge_and_python/readme.html)

 ## Installing Git